Lorenatiu/CI-CD/doc/InRuleCICDService.md

     ![Azure App Service Editor](../images/InRuleCICD_AzureAddOn3.png)

 * If the InRule CI/CD App Service was created and configured after setting up the CI/CD components on the irCatalog App Service, it is necessary to update the irCatalog App Service configuration with the newly created InRule CI/CD App Service URI.
 This can be done by navigating to the irCatalog App Service in [Azure portal](https://portal.azure.com) and setting the value of the InRuleCICDServiceUri parameter.
-Make sure to includ "/Service.svc/api", like in the example below.
+Make sure to include "/Service.svc/api", like in the example below.
 Saving the configuration and restarting the irCatalog App Service are required.

     ![Azure App Service Editor](../images/InRuleCICD_AzureAddOn4.png)